Daij-Djan/DDUtils/README.md

 <li><b>NSWindow+localize [osx]</b>-Category on NSWindow that localizes itself and all its subviews.
 </ul>

-#ALL IS AVAIABLE under BSD
+#ALL IS AVAIABLE under MIT